Dr. ir. Han van de Sandt

 There is plenty of dynamism both at home and abroad in the areas of science, health and people’s perception of safety and risks.
 This offers scope for new approaches to biomedical research and novel methods that better predict human responses to medical innovations.
 TNO is working with its partners on the Animal-free Innovation Transition Programme (TPI), initiated by the Dutch national government, with the aim of accelerating the transition to research that no longer makes use of laboratory animals.
-‘Renewal networks’ are the backbone of TPI: provisional networks with front-runners and interested parties in the chain who want to stick their necks out and collaborate intensively on animal-free innovations in terms of content, processes, systems and projects.
+‘Renewal networks’ are the backbone of TPI: provisional networks with front-runners and interested parties in the chain who want to stick their necks out and collaborate intensively on animal-free innovations.
 TNO is one of these front-runners.

 “Our role at TNO is to look beyond the hype by getting to the essence of new scientific research and by maintaining contacts in the business community so that we can match the supply of innovative research to demand coming from industry,” explains Han van de Sandt, head of Metabolic Health Research at TNO.